kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **All 18 Pazaak Sidedeck Cards**
 - There are eighteen total sidedeck cards, including the positive, negative and swappable variations of 1, 2, 3, 4, 5 and 6.
 Note the positive cards come with the main pazaak deck, so you need only find and obtain the negative and swappable versions of each.
 So'laa on Dantooine and the Shady Rodian in East Central Ahto City both sell many sidedeck cards

-**All 23 Blaster Pistols**
-- This requires the Duel Ring on Taris and the Leviathan.
-Many of these can be bought from shops, and those locations will be given.
-The twenty-three blaster pistols are:
-  - *Arkanian Heavy Pistol*, from Tyvark's Shop on Manaan or Igear's Shop in the Undercity
-  - *Arkanian Pistol*, from Tyvark's Shop on Manaan
-  - *Bendak's Blaster*, from Ajuur after killing Bendak Starkiller in a duel in the Upper City Cantina
-  - *Blaster Pistol*, a starting item on Endar Spire or from Carth/Mission/T3-M4
-  - *Bothan Needler*, from Tyvark's Shop on Manaan
-  - *Bothan Quick Draw*, from Junix Nard's Shop in the Tatooine Cantina
-  - *Bothan Shrieker*, from B'ree's Shop in Dreshdae on Korriban
-  - *Carth's Blaster*, a starting item from Carth
-  - *Cassus Fett's Heavy Pistol*, B'ree's Shop on Korriban
-  - *Disruptor Pistol*, Tyvark's Shop, B'ree's Shop, Janos Wertka's Shop, or from Kandon Ark in the Vulkar Garage
-  - *GenoHaradan Blaster*, reward for killing Zuulan or from a GenoHaradan Hunter during the Hulas fight in the Dune Sea
-  - *Heavy Blaster*, several enemies on Taris including Zaerdra and Davik, or from Janos Wertka's Shop in the Czerka Landing Port or the Sand People Chieftain on Tatooine
-  - *Hold Out Blaster*, from Tyvark's Shop on Manaan or Greeta's Shop on Tatooine
-  - *Ion Blaster*, from a Sith Heavy Trooper on the Endar Spire, or Larrim's Shop in South Apartments, Kebla's Shop in Upper City South, Janos's Shop on Kashyyk, or B'ree's Shop on Korriban
-  - *Mandalorian Blaster*, Tatooine Cantina shop or Tyvark's shop on Manaan
-  - *Mandalorian Heavy Pistol*, from Calo Nord on Tatooine or Korriban, Shasa in the Manaan Sith Base, or Greeta's shop on Tatooine
-  - *Mandalorian Ripper*, from Mandalorians in the Lower Shadowlands
-  - *Saul's Sith Assassin Pistol*, from Saul Karath on the Leviathan Bridge
-  - *Sith Assassin Pistol*, from the Sith Academy or a Dark Jedi in Anchorhead
-  - *Sonic Pistol*, from Larrim, Junix, Janos, Tyvark, or B'ree's shops
-  - *Verpine Prototype Ion Blaster*, from the Tomb of Tulak Hord on Korriban or an Insane Selkath in the Hrakert Station
-  - *Zabrak Blaster Pistol*, from the Tomb of Naga Sadow on Korriban
-  - *Zabrak Tystel Mark III*, from the Upper Shadowlands or the Rakatan Settlement on Lehon

 **All 3 Great Hunt Journals**
 - This includes:
   - Shaela's Journal, found in the Tomb of Naga Sadow on Korriban
   - Duron's Journal, found in the Shyrack Caves on Korriban
   - Guun Han's Journal, found in the Lower Shadowlands on Kashyyyk

-**All 4 Deadly Mines**
+**4 Different Deadly Mines**
 - This is one Deadly Frag, Flash, Plasma, and Gas Mine each.
 Deadly mines can only be recovered, so you need someone with sufficient Awareness to detect them and Demolitions to recover them.
 Deadly Mines are most commonly found in Hrakert Station, Kolto Control, the Manaan Sith Base, the Tomb of Naga Sadow, and certain areas of Lehon.

-**All 4 Disguises**
+**4 Different Disguises**
 - The four disguises are:
-  - Sith Armor
+  - *Sith Armor*, from a Sith Commander in the North Apartments on Taris
-  - Sand People Outfit
+  - *Sand People Outfit*, from many Sand People Warriors on Tatooine
-  - Envirosuit
-  - Space Suit
+  - *Envirosuit*, from Hrakert Station on Manaan
+  - *Space Suit*, from the Command Deck on the Leviathan
 - You must keep Sith Armor and the Sand People Outfit despite the game's efforts to remove them from your inventory once you're "done" with them.
-See the Sith Armor entry for how to do so without glitches.
+The Sith Armor is most easily kept by equipping it to Carth and removing him from the party before entering the Bek Base, and ensuring it is equipped on any party member when you first reach Dantooine.
+The Sand People outfit can be kept by just not interacting with them.

 **All 4 Sith Lord Artifacts**
 - These include: